sai01c/Neet150/Takeaways.md

 # Takeaways from Blind 75

 - Counter is basically a dictionary.
 In python, dictionary doesn't store the order.
 So, if you want to sort them copy to a list while sorting it. `sortedCount = sorted(dict.items(), key = lambda x: x[1], reverse = True)`
-- If the problem is about frequency, use dictionary.
+- If the problem is about frequency/ count, use dictionary.
 - If the problem is about duplicate, use set.
 - Sorted input - binary search
 - For while loop, always make the computation inside the while loop.